apache/couchdb-documentation/src/cluster/sharding.rst

 Reshard?
 No, Preshard!
 ======================

 Reshard?
 Nope.
-It can not be done.
+It cannot be done.
 So do not create databases with too few shards.

 If you can not scale out more because you set the number of shards too low, then